po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/01-Day/01-Day-LessonPlan.md

 * Open the [Professional README Guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide) in your browser and demonstrate the following:

   * While there is not a single right approach, this template provides an excellent guide to the information typically conveyed in a project readme.

-  * Note that this resource is available in this week's Homework folder.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):